awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 Multi\-AZ file systems are ideal for business\-critical workloads that require high availability to shared Windows file data\.
 Examples of these include business applications, web serving environments, and Microsoft SQL Server\.
 Single\-AZ file systems offer a lower price point for workloads that don’t require the high availability of a Multi\-AZ solution and that can recover from the most recent file system backup if data is lost\.
 Amazon FSx takes automatic daily backups of all file systems by default\.

-### Feature Support by Deployment Types<a name="deployment-type-features-summary"></a>
+### Feature support by deployment types<a name="deployment-type-features-summary"></a>

-The following table summarizes features supported by the Amazon FSx for Windows File Server file system deployment types:
+The following table summarizes features supported by the FSx for Windows File Server file system deployment types:

 | Deployment type | SSD storage | HDD storage |  DFS namespaces | DFS replication | Custom DNS names | CA shares |